Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

 The manuscript is organized as follows.
-Section 2 introduces the theoretical framework for electrokinetics, hydrodynamics, elasticity, and intermolecular components of the fluid flow model, along with the nondimensional governing parameters.
-Section 3 presents the asymptotic analysis of the rigid-channel and small-deformation limits, providing the physical interpretation of the flow governing equations and balances.
-Section 4 describes the fully coupled numerical solutions and explores the nonlinear feedback between flow, geometry, and wall mechanics.
-Section 5 discusses the emergent transport regimes, identifies the scaling relations that collapse the dynamics, and compares them against numerical results.
-Finally, Section 6 summarizes the main findings, discusses their implications for soft electrokinetic systems, and highlights opportunities for future work in biosensing, drug delivery, and iontronic applications.
+Section \ref{sec:theory} introduces the theoretical framework for electrokinetics, hydrodynamics, elasticity, and intermolecular components of the fluid flow model, along with the nondimensional governing parameters.
+Section \ref{sec:asymptotics} presents the asymptotic analysis of the rigid-channel and small-deformation limits, providing the physical interpretation of the flow governing equations and balances.
+Section \ref{sec:numerics} describes the numerical methodology and validation.
+Section \ref{sec:results} discusses the emergent transport regimes, identifies the scaling relations that collapse the dynamics, and compares them against numerical results.
+Finally, Section \ref{sec:conclusion} summarizes the main findings, discusses their implications for soft electrokinetic systems, and highlights opportunities for future work in biosensing, drug delivery, and iontronic applications.

-\section{Theoretical Framework}
+\section{Theoretical framework}

-In this article, a steady electroosmotic transport in a two-dimensional microchannel with a rigid, curved upper wall and a compliant lower substrate is considered.
-The electrolyte is a symmetric $z: z$ solution of permittivity $\varepsilon$ and bulk conductivity $\sigma_b$, subject to a potential drop $\Delta\phi$ across a channel of length $L$.
-The undeformed gap attains its minimum value $H_0$ beneath the apex of the upper wall, idealized as a circular arc of radius $R$ centered at $x = X_c$.
-The curvature is chosen such that the dimensionless parameter $\mathcal{C} = L^2/(2 R H_0)$ is $O(1)$, representing a moderate geometric constriction.
-Let $\delta_s(x)$ denote the deflection of the compliant wall, so that the instantaneous gap is represented by,

-with $h > 0$ by construction.
-The analysis assumes a slender geometry ($H_0/L \ll 1$), small slopes ($|h_x| \ll 1$), and small wall deflections ($\delta_s/H_0 \ll 1$), ensuring the validity of lubrication theory.
-Under these conditions, the local curvature remains weak enough that the slope condition holds across the constriction.
-In subsequent asymptotic reductions (Sec.~\ref {sec:asymptotics}), integrals are dominated by the throat region and are extended to infinite limits.
-The neglected outer contributions decay algebraically and remain asymptotically small.